 Importantly it is usually not associated with systemic amyloidoses.

-Familial cerebral amyloid angiopathies are a rare group of disorders usually encountered as an autosomal dominant condition 14.
-They mainly differ from spontaneous CAA in an earlier age of onset, typically in middle to late middle age 14.
+Familial cerebral amyloid angiopathy describes a group of very rare disorders that are usually encountered as autosomal dominant conditions 14,21.
+Many of these disorders are only isolated to only a few families and they mainly differ from spontaneous CAA in an earlier age of onset, typically in middle to late middle age 14,21.
+Furthermore, they may also be part of multi-system or other central nervous system genetic disorders 14,21.

 Cortical vessel involvement results in intracerebral haemorrhage, either as lobar haemorrhages or rarely cerebellar haemorrhages 19, which present as stroke, or smaller lobar cerebral microhaemorrhages, which are often only detected radiologically 15.
 Vessel damage in corticosubcortical regions can also result in ischaemic leukoencephalopathy 7.
 It is thought that lobar cerebral microhaemorrhages and ischaemic leukoencephalopathy play a role in the development of cognitive impairment that is independent of Alzheimer disease 15, although recurrent lobar haemorrhages can also cause a step-wise decline in cognitive function.